 - Thinking and Working Politically (TWP)

 - Analysis Driven Agile Programming Techniques (ADAPT)

 - Problem Driven Iterative Adaptation (PDIA), among others.

 The multiplicity of acronyms and approaches has created some confusion, but fortunately there is networking among the different initiatives and a genuine desire to learn from each other.
 And despite the range of names and approaches, these all share the core values and intentions of adaptiveness.

 Will this adaptiveness gain enough momentum to instil agility in the development sector?
-It is too early to tell; it will depend on the capacity of these approaches to deliver extensive and undeniable value, and operationalise their learning in ways that can be used extensively across many different settings.
+It is too early to tell; it will depend on the capacity of these approaches to delivering extensive and undeniable value, and operationalise their learning in ways that can be used extensively across many different settings.